 How to Implement Pricing and Discounts on your WooCommerce store?

 There are several dynamic pricing plugins you can install for free.
 However, selecting the right one for your store can be a confusing task.

 Depending on the scale of your business and different discounting requirements, you can research and decide the plugin that fits your needs.
 To begin with, you can try – the WISDM Customer Specific Pricing.

 The Wisdm Customer Specific Pricing plugin helps you:

 - set special prices for customers, user roles, or groups

-- reward quantity-based discounts for bulk buyers
+- reward quantity-based or tiered discounts for bulk buyers

 - set pricing rules for certain product categories

 - create personalized discounts based on the value of items added in the cart

 Making the Right Choice